Imaging in Crohn Disease

 Crohn disease.
 MRI with CT correlation.
 MRI demonstrates thickening of the wall of the right colon with intramural increased signal on a T1-weighted i....

 CT has become the procedure of choice not only in diagnosing Crohn disease but also in managing abscesses.
 A growing body of literature shows that CT-guided percutaneous abscess drainage may obviate surgery.
-In studies, CT percutaneous abscess drainage has shown great success either as a temporizing measure or as definitive therapy with a decreased rate of recurrence, as compared with that of surgery.
-Because about 70-90% of patients with regional enteritis eventually require surgery, avoiding an operation to treat an abscess is a tangible benefit of CT.[4]
+CT percutaneous abscess drainage has shown great success either as a temporizing measure or as definitive therapy with a decreased rate of recurrence, as compared with that of surgery.
+Because about 70-90% of patients with regional enteritis eventually require surgery, avoiding an operation to treat an abscess is a tangible benefit of CT.[10]

-Complications and Contraindications
+Complications and contraindications

 The oral administration of contrast material is to be avoided when moderate- or high-grade colonic obstruction is present.
 Double-contrast (air contrast) barium enema examination is contraindicated in patients with severe colitis, because injection of air with contrast agent may precipitate toxic megacolon or colonic perforation.
 Barium studies are contraindicated when there are signs and symptoms of peritonitis or when there are radiographic signs of gas in the bowel wall or pneumoperitoneum.[5]